patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 **React**

-- Updated the `onChange` prop for FormSelect so that the `event` parameter is the first parameter.
+- Updated the `onChange` property for FormSelect so that the `event` parameter is the first parameter.
 Handlers may require an update [(#8998)](https://github.com/patternfly/patternfly-react/pull/8998)

     Previous implementation: